 - Eat lunch

 - For each need, ask yourself: "What is absolutely essential to satisfy this need?"
 Right now, do not brainstorm.
 Instead, figure out what must happen to meet the need in your future solution.
 Your answers to these questions are your first design requirements.
 (Note: if you can remove your answer to the question and still meet the need, then your answer is not a design requirement.)
-The table below illustrates how to find the first design requirements for the cafeteria example.
+The "Needs" table illustrates how to find the first design requirements for the cafeteria example.

 Major Needs from Step 1